jlmanaloto/agp/README.md

 ## Known Issues

-When deploying using ``./agp up``, you will notice a spam of logs from gRPC:
+When deploying using ``agp up``, you will notice a spam of logs from gRPC:

    ```
    E0818 14:10:15.368489156    6420 fork_posix.cc:76]           Other threads are currently calling into gRPC, skipping fork() handlers